daidson/covid_analysis_thesis/README.md

 ### Poetry

 * Poetry works as a virtual environment on Python, in which you can use Python libraries without having to install them.
-* To start using poetry on your local repository, you should start with: (ONLY USE THIS IF YOU STILL DON'T HAVE `pyproject.py` locally)
+* To start using poetry on your local repository, you should start with: (ONLY USE THIS IF YOU STILL DON'T HAVE `pyproject.toml` locally)

 ```
 $ poetry init